ury-erp/pulse/README.md

 URY Pulse is a powerful reporting tool designed to provide comprehensive insights and analytics for restaurants.
 It offers a range of reports, including Daily Profit and Loss (P&L), as well as various other essential data to help restaurant owners and managers make informed decisions.

 > :warning: Warning :
-> URY Pulse is currently in active development.
-Not recommended for use in production unless you know what you are doing.
+> URY Pulse is currently in active development, and we are continuously making changes, updates, and working on new features and improvements.
+Please be aware that until a stable release is reached, backward compatibility is not guaranteed.
+We make every effort to maintain compatibility.

 > :information_source: Note :
 > Our system has been successfully running at scale, serving over 10+ outlets for the past 10 months.